1TeaL/Ditto/README.md

 ## Known Issues
 Some Transformations may cause a black screen(?).

-Other Dittos may appear as voidtouched/flaming elites, but they are not.
+Non-host dittos may have multiple buffs, but they are not active.

-Other Dittos may appear as voidtouched/flaming elites, but they are not.
+When you revive/spawn in the next stage your health resets to the character's max health not ditto's.

 Some Transformations aren't able to use equipment, for now I've disabled transformation into them: these include- Col droneman, explodables, the void final boss, alpha construct.